Mario Alexandre · March 26, 2026 · auto-scatter claude-code token-savings

 Saved: 3.2 clarification rounds avoided-5,000-15,000ms

 Net effect: adding 500ms upfront saves multiple 2-5 second clarification round trips.
-Every hook invocation is a net time gain, not a cost.
+Every hook call is a net time gain, not a cost.

 sinc-LLM — 6-band prompt decomposition